 In Texas the statutes prohibiting credit and debit card abuse and crimes have been enacted at all levels of government.
 The laws are also enforced by a number of agencies, ranging from local police to the U.S. Secret Service department.
 Credit and debit card Fraud charges can have serious consequences hence when charged, defending yourself and trying to secure a verdict or not guilty should be the ideal goal.
 Skilled criminal defense attorney, John.
 R. Teakell can make a tremendous difference in the outcome of your case.

-individual unlawfully captures and uses someone else’s credit or
+- An individual unlawfully captures and uses someone else’s credit or debit card information

-individual uses his own credit card knowing well that the card is
+- An individual uses his own credit card knowing well that the card is invalid or revoked.

 Types of Credit Card Fraud Crimes